wp-plugins/real-kit/readme.txt

 Shortcode example:
 `[modal open="540" id="button_id" class="button_class"]Button Title[/modal]`

-6) Optional adds on the pages admin panel column with the number of unique views (pages and posts).
+6) Optional adds on the pages admin panel column with the unique views count (pages and posts).
+Get the views count you can use the shortcode `[views id=123]`, where `id` is not required argument indicating the ID of the post or page (default: ID of the current page or post).

 == Installation ==